NeilBickle/Asus-X5DC-Laptop-Project/README.md

-# Asus-X5DC-Laptop-Project-Main-Branch
+# Asus-X5DC-Laptop-Project-Code-Branch
 ## Introduction
-This is the main branch for the asus x5dc laptop project.
+This is the Code branch for the asus x5dc laptop project.

 ## Aims
 1. Learn more about other linux distros